firebase/quickstart-ios/authentication/README.md

 - In Xcode, [add a custom URL scheme for your reversed client ID](https://developers.google.com/identity/sign-in/ios/start-integrating#add_a_url_scheme_to_your_project).
     - You can find this in the `GoogleService-Info.plist`.
 This is the value associated with the **`REVERSED_CLIENT_ID`** key in the  `GoogleService-Info.plist` file.
     - For the `URL Type`'s **Identifier**, something like "Firebase Auth" adds some context for what the reversed link is related to.
     - In Xcode, select the quickstart's target and navigate to the `Info` tab.
 Look for the `URL Types` section.
-Expand the section and add a 'URL Type' and by pasting in the URL and, optionally, adding an identifier
+Expand the section and add a 'URL Type' and by pasting in the URL and, optionally, adding an identifier.

 - Run the app on your device or simulator.